Vincent R. Capodanno: Military service

-Cause for canonization
+Canonization process

-On May 19, 2002, Capodanno's Cause for Canonization was opened.
-In May 2004, the initial documentation was submitted to the Congregation for the Causes of Saints, with CatholicMil (later renamed Mission Capodanno) acting as Petitioner and with Capodanno's biographer Daniel Mode named Postulator.
-On May 21, 2006, Capodanno's designation as a Servant of God was announced in Washington D.C., by Archbishop Edwin F. O'Brien of the Archdiocese for the Military Services, USA.
-On October 1, 2013, O'Brien's successor, Archbishop Timothy P. Broglio, presided over the formal renewal of the opening of the Cause for Beatification.
+On May 19, 2002, Capodanno's canonization process was opened.
+In May 2004, the initial documentation was submitted to the Congregation for the Causes of Saints, with CatholicMil (later renamed Mission Capodanno) acting as Petitioner and with Capodanno's biographer Daniel Mode named postulator.
+On Memorial Day weekend, May 21, 2006, Capodanno's designation as a Servant of God was announced in Washington D.C., by Archbishop Edwin F. O'Brien of the Archdiocese for the Military Services, USA.
+On October 1, 2013, O'Brien's successor, Archbishop Timothy P. Broglio, presided over the formal renewal of the opening of the cause for beatification.
 Broglio announced at this time that the newly established Capodanno Guild would serve as the Petitioner of the Cause and Andrea Ambrosi as Roman Postulator.
 Following a year-long investigation, Bishop Gerald Barbarito in 2019 officially credited Capodanno with the miraculous healing of a Florida woman with multiple sclerosis.

-In 2017, for the 50th anniversary of Capodanno's death, EWTN collaborated with the Capodanno Guild to produce Called and Chosen, a documentary film publicizing his life and the ongoing canonization effort.
+In 2017, for the 50th anniversary of Capodanno's death, EWTN collaborated with the Capodanno Guild to produce Called and Chosen, a documentary film publicizing his life and the ongoing effort.
 The film won the Catholic Press Association's 2018 Gabriel Award for Best Religious TV, National Release.
 Focusing on his missionary vocation, another documentary premiered in 2019, The Field Afar: The Life of Father Vincent Capodanno.
 Much of the Guild's documentation was presented in the 2018 biography, "Armed with Faith: The Life of Father Vincent R. Capodanno, MM".

 In 2022, a Vatican advisory panel recommended suspending the sainthood cause, evidently concerned that Capodanno's heroism reflected the battlefield more than religion and that his cause was being led by the American military more than the Maryknoll religious order.
+Questions were also raised concerning Capodanno's obedience to his religious superiors.
 The Capodanno Guild and the current postulator Nicola Gori began working to overcome the objections, and the Guild's chairman reported that Archbishop Broglio was appointing a three-member historical commission to document Capodanno's pre-military life and spirituality in greater detail.
+The commission submitted their report in May 2024.
+It was reported in April 2026 that the Military Archdiocese expected a decision from the Dicastery in May 2026.